 In summer, we get a lot less rain than the rest of the year and on top of this, the amount of water people use increases (for example, watering gardens and filling up swimming pools).
-The combination of these things puts pressure on our water supply.
-Water alerts are put in place to help everyone play their part and ensure our precious water resource is being used responsibly and wisely so there is enough water for everyone to use during this time.
+The combination of these things can put pressure on our water supply.
+Water alerts are put in place to help everyone play their part and ensure our precious water resource is being used responsibly and wisely so there is enough water for all.

 Although water is now metered in Waipa District, it is still really important that we conserve water.

 For more information and frequently asked questions about water meters in your area please visit